3.23 Barber Shop/Bar-Restaurant

 Since the shop windows are quite large, I was of course going to detail the interiors.

-I used tubing so I could install warm white SMD LED "candles" on the tables.
+I used tubing so I could add warm white 0402 SMD LED "candles" on the tables.

 The jazz trio figures (below, upper right) are from wildly different sources: the sax player is from a Preiser marching band; the bass player is a Preiser party waiter; and on drums is a Kato Japanese commuter checking his cell phone.
 All were modified to varying degrees, repainted, and posed with their instruments.
 The bass is simply a silhouette whittled from a piece of black styrene.
 The drum set (researched from 1950s jazz drum sets) is made from various brass tubing, cut and soldered, with Scotch tape as the bass drum skin; cymbals are NGineering lamp shades squashed flat and glued to bits of fine phosphor-bronze wire.
 Thankfully I didn't need to make a sax and, with a little trimming, the sax player's original band hat neatly became a Porkpie.

 A bar-restaurant needs a lot of glassware, and I devised a way to make tons of glasses very easily and quickly.
 First, I placed a number of bits of fiber optic on a piece of masking tape.
-Then I cut it into narrow strips with a Chopper.
+Then I cut the tape into narrow strips with a Chopper.
 Finally, I picked off the finished "glasses" with a tweezers and glued them in place.
 It's good that the method produces large quantities of them, because about a third of them flew off the tweezers into space, never to be seen again.
-One thing that was a little disappointing is that, being clear, they're very hard to see on the finished model!
+It was a little disappointing to find that, being clear, they're very hard to see on the finished model!

-To complete the bar, I added a print of a photograph of a bar—I grabbed a dozen or so images off the Interwebs, sized them to the space behind the bar, printed them out on self-adhesive label stock, and chose the one that looked the best.
+To complete the bar, I added a print of a photograph of the wall behind a bar—I grabbed a dozen or so images off the Interwebs, sized them to fit the space, printed them out on self-adhesive label stock, and chose the one that looked the best.
 It's small enough that the bottles don't appear oversize.

 Jim & Glenn's Barber Shop